Aetherlabs-inc/Aether-web/docs/artwork-deletion.md

 ## Overview

-The artwork deletion process in Aether is designed to safely remove artworks and all their associated data while maintaining data integrity and providing a good user experience.
+The artwork deletion process in AetherLabs is designed to safely remove artworks and all their associated data while maintaining data integrity and providing a good user experience.

 ## Components Involved